warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 - Fuck what other people say adjust your bike seat early
     - You'll be biking _a lot_
     - Many people don't bike much so they aren't comfortable with a high seat
-    - If you are comfortable with one, do it, because you can extend your knee all the way straight and get a ton more power out of your pedaling.
+    - If you are comfortable with one, do it, because you can extend your knee all the way straight and get a ton more torque out of your pedaling.
 You will tire less quickly.
 - Re: bike locks: if you choose a password with many repeating digits like 123333, it's a lot easier to move one of the middle repeated digits (123343) so you can enter the password at a glance from any view of the lock (for example, from the side you could be seeing 456676 and intuit exactly which digit to change).
     - Not a secure life hack though lol
 - Decide before purchasing a bike ticket back on the BxB whether you want to donate your bike.
 Saves $50.